 Most people who interact with AR for the first time have a mind-blowing experience but fail to consider classroom applications.
 In our elementary school classrooms, we use AR to create active learning experiences hitherto inconceivable, and in the process redefine the learning space!
+Classroom Applications Not Just Another Fad There are endless ideas and possibilities for using AR.
 Rev183ART10en.